rkoshak/sensorReporter/local/README.md

 If none of the three optional parameters are supplied, the recieved messages will get forwarded unchanged.

-### Actuator / sensor relatet parameters
+## Actuator / sensor relatet parameters

-To use an actuator or a sensor (a device) with a connection it has to define this in the devices 'Connections:' parameter with a dictionary of connection names and connection related parameters.
+To use an actuator or a sensor (a device) with a connection it has to define this in the device 'Connections:' parameter with a dictionary of connection names and connection related parameters (see Dictionary of connectors layout).
 The local connection uses following parameters:

 Parameter | Required | Restrictions | Purpose